-As always, I hope you enjoy today’s holidays and observances, a music link to Huey Lewis and the News, factoids of interest for this day in history, the fact that you are not nabilitic, and a relevant quote from Ann, a cancer survivor and member of the Lymphoma Club, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Fred Astaire, factoids of interest for this day in history, the fact that you are blessed with an absence of a polysacrous frame, and a relevant quote on battling cancer by Mr. T, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1986 Number One Song— the number one song in 1986 on a run of 3 weeks in that position was “Stuck with You” by Huey Lewis and the News.
-Here is a recording of the song: https://www.youtube.com/watch?v=J08ZwySCoJ8
+3. 1935 Number One Song— the number one song in 1935 on this day was “Cheek to Cheek” by Fred Astaire.
+Here is a recording of the song: https://www.youtube.com/watch?v=WOYzFKizikU.

 On this day in:

 a.
 1950 in what would be regarded as the high water mark of his generalship, Allied Forces under the leadership of Douglas MacArthur landed to the rear of North Korean Communists trying to drive American and South Korean forces into the sea.